toon-cools/sckcen1/hamburger.md

 In a large bowl, mix the ground beef, egg, bread crumbs, evaporated milk, Worcestershire sauce, cayenne pepper, and garlic using your hands.
 Form the mixture into 8 hamburger patties.

 Lightly oil the grill grate.
 Grill patties 5 minutes per side, or until well done.

+Layer slices of cheese on top of hamburger on a sandwich, and add hamburger with tomato, salad to your taste.